base-org/RIP-7755-poc/README.md

 ## Overview

-There currently exist many solutions for sending transactions between two blockchains.
-Just about all solutions require portal contracts to be deployed on the source and destination chains as well as some sort of trusted off-chain protocol that is outside of Ethereum's core ecosystem.
-RIP-7755 is a WIP [proposal](https://github.com/ethereum/RIPs/pull/31) for standardized, permissionless cross-chain transactions between any two chains that post state roots to Ethereum.
-At a high level, the RIP-7755 architecture looks similar to existing solutions.
-It too needs portal contracts on the source and destination chains as well as an off-chain relayer system; however, the key difference here is the off-chain relayer system is _permissionless_.
-In the proposal, we’re calling an off-chain agent a “Fulfiller” and anyone can run a Fulfiller agent.
+RIP-7755 is a work-in-progress [proposal](https://github.com/ethereum/RIPs/pull/31) aimed at standardizing permissionless cross-chain transactions between any two chains that post state roots to Ethereum.
+The architecture of RIP-7755 is relatively straightforward.
+It involves portal contracts on both the source and destination chains, as well as an off-chain relayer system.
+While this is similar to many existing solutions, the key distinction is that the off-chain relayer system is _permissionless_ and supports any arbitrary set of calls.
+In this proposal, the off-chain agent is referred to as a “Fulfiller,” and anyone can operate a fulfiller agent.

 The three main components of RIP-7755 are:

-1. Source chain portal: Called `RIP7755Outbox`
+1. Source chain portal: `RIP7755Outbox`
-1. Off-chain relayer: Called `Fulfiller`
+2. Off-chain relayer: `Fulfiller`
-1. Destination chain portal: Called `RIP7755Inbox`
+3. Destination chain portal: `RIP7755Inbox`

-Now, you might ask “Why would someone want to run a Fulfiller agent?”.
-This leads us into a core feature of RIP-7755.
-When submitting a request to the protocol for a cross-chain call, the user must also submit a “reward” or “tip” for the fulfiller; similar in concept to priority gas fees for Ethereum validators.
-This reward is meant to cover the gas cost of submitting the transaction to the destination chain plus a small tip for the Fulfiller's service.
-Fulfillers shall be listening for cross-chain call requests from any supported chains - upon request validation and confirming the reward secures profit for the Fulfiller, the agent then submits the requested call to the destination chain.
-Once the destination chain call settles, the fulfiller can claim the reward, which is locked in escrow, from the source chain.
+A core feature of RIP-7755 is to incentivize individuals to act as fulfillers.
+When a user submits a request to the protocol for a cross-chain call, they must also provide a “reward” or “tip” for the fulfiller, similar to priority gas fees for Ethereum validators.
+This reward covers the gas cost of submitting the transaction to the destination chain and includes a small tip for the fulfiller's service.
+Fulfillers monitor cross-chain call requests from any supported chains.
+Upon validating a received request and confirming that the reward ensures a profit, the fulfiller submits the requested call to the destination chain.
+Once the call settles on the destination chain, the fulfiller can claim the reward, which is held in escrow, from the source chain.

-What if the fulfiller never submits the call to the destination chain or submits it to the wrong destination chain?
-Can they lie about it and claim the reward anyways?
-Another great question, and this is where the most important component of RIP-7755 comes into play.
-In order to claim the reward, the fulfiller needs to _prove_ that they successfully submitted the correct call to the correct destination.
-Only then can they claim their reward.
-This also brings us back to an important prerequisite for what chains can be supported by this protocol - if both chains post state roots (or a derivative of their state root) to Ethereum, there’s enough building blocks in place to trustlessly prove state about one chain from the other chain.
-In our early proof of concepts, we’re using storage proofs to do this.
+To claim the reward, the fulfiller must _prove_ that they have successfully submitted the correct call to the correct destination.
+This highlights an important prerequisite for the chains supported by this protocol: both chains must post state roots (or derivatives of their state roots) to Ethereum.
+This provides the necessary building blocks to trustlessly prove the state of one chain from the other.
+In our early proof of concepts, we use storage proofs to achieve this.

-From the source chain, a successful storage proof should look something like:
+A successful storage proof from the source chain should follow these steps:

-1. Query the latest Beacon root exposed to the chain via EIP-4788
+1. Query the latest Beacon root exposed to the chain via EIP-4788.
-1. Prove knowledge of the execution client state root which should be a member of the merkle trie that generated the beacon root
+2. Prove knowledge of the execution client state root, which should be a member of the Merkle trie that generated the Beacon root.
-1. Use the execution state root to prove an account’s storage root where “account” here is the contract that the destination chain posts its state root on L1
+3. Use the execution state root to prove an account’s storage root.
+Here, the “account” refers to the contract where the destination chain posts its state root on L1.
-1. Prove the state root’s storage location in that account
+4. Prove the state root’s storage location within that account.
-1. Use the destination chain's state root to prove an account’s storage root where “account” here is the `RIP7755Inbox` contract on destination chain
+5. Use the destination chain's state root to prove an account’s storage root.
+In this context, the “account” is the `RIP7755Inbox` contract on the destination chain.
-1. Prove the storage slot in `RIP7755Inbox` that should represent a receipt of the requested call having been made
+6. Prove the storage slot in `RIP7755Inbox` that represents a receipt of the requested call having been made.

-Storage Proofs in this capacity are how we’re proving state for early iterations of a proof-of-concept for the protocol.
-However, they are not necessarily the only way to do this.
-For this reason, we have abstracted the proof system to be separate from the `RIP7755Inbox` and `RIP7755Outbox` contracts, leaving flexibility for future solutions that may be more efficient or easier to implement / generate.
+We use Storage Proofs in this manner to validate state for early iterations of a proof-of-concept for the protocol.
+However, this is not the only method available.
+To maintain flexibility for future, potentially more efficient or easier-to-implement solutions, we have abstracted the proof system from the `RIP7755Inbox` and `RIP7755Outbox` contracts.

 ## License